 2. Pressure Cooker Method:

 Recipe Source: Rama Krishnan of United by Food Facebook Group

-- Since the whistle doesn’t go out cooker lid is saved from any mess and I use the pan to make rasam.
+- I use the pan to make rasam.

 - Please make sure to remove the ghee from the pressure cooker immediately after the pressure has settled down as you don’t want the water to be formed on the lid after it had cooled completely.
 Remember our science lesson – condensation will happen and water droplets will be formed on the inside of the lip.
 You DONOT WANT ANY WATER in the ghee for longer shelf life.